95th Annual Charles County Fair September 13-16, 2018 La Plata, Maryland

-All livestock entries must be received by September 1, 2012.
+All livestock entries must be received by TBD.

 2. Any animals arriving prior to Wednesday must be approved by the livestock superintendents.